 Now on its fourth year, Nescafé Soundskool is a band competition that serves as a training ground for new generation musicians who want to make it big in the local music arena.
 This year, the competition gathered the best college bands from all over the country.
 From one thousand band entries, the organizers meticulously selected thirteen novice groups that competed for a cash prize amounting to P250,000 and a recording contract with Sony BMG.

 This year’s call “Handa ka na bang sumikat?” was answered by the finalist from South East Asian College ’s Letter Day Story.
-The band that lists New Found Glory, Boys Like Girls, +44, Eraserheads, Kamikazee, and Chris Anthony Vinzons on , Oliver Agustin on bass, and Emil Arabit on drums.as its , is composed of Aldrick Yu on vocals,
+The band that lists New Found Glory, Boys Like Girls, +44, Eraserheads, Kamikazee, and Rivermaya as its musical influences, is composed of Aldrick Yu on vocals, Chris Anthony Vinzons on lead guitar, Oliver Agustin on bass, and Emil Arabit on drums.

 The quartet, mentored by Spongecola, stood out with their unique musical flair, striking stage presence and their playing with precision.
 The band wowed the audience and the judges with a showmanship that lasted until the end of its performance (which most of the finalists lacked).